ChemAI-Lab/GFlowNets-MOpt/README.md

 - `SI_results.py`: prints measurement/allocation summaries for FC, QWC, RLF, SI-optimal allocation, and ICS.
 - `GFlowICS.py`: compares Tequila sorted insertion and ICS against ICS initialized from GFlowNet-compatible groups.
 - `wfn_variance_check.py`: checks how `\epsilon^2 M(x)` changes with different variance wavefunctions (`FCI`, `HF`, `CISD`).
+- `diversity_eval_para.py`: does a candidate set diversity analysis in parallel for initialization of ICS through GFlowNets generated non-overlapping groupings.
+Tailored for use in the composite reward results from the paper.

 ### Debugging functions